-As an eight-year-pro at reading food labels, understanding cross-contamination, and carrying around life saving medications and injectors, I know well the frustration of going anywhere with fear of no access to safe, kid-friendly food.
-Disney is actually one the best places to be.
-No matter what your child’s allergy, intolerance, or dietary restrictions, Disney parks, cruise lines, and resorts can help you enjoy a magical and safe vacation, including some very yummy meals.
+As an eight-year-pro at reading food labels, understanding cross-contamination, and carrying around life-saving medications and injectors, I know the frustration and fear of going someplace with no access to safe, kid-friendly food.
+Disney is actually one of the best places to be, no matter your child’s allergy, intolerance, or dietary restrictions.
+Whether you are nut free, dairy free, or gluten-free, Disney World, Disneyland, and Disney Cruise line can help you enjoy a magical and safe vacation, including some very yummy meals.

 Disney helps take a bit of the guesswork out of planning a theme park, cruise, or resort vacation before you even arrive.
-For guests with single allergies to common ingredients such as gluten or wheat, lactose or dairy, peanuts, tree nuts, shellfish, soy, fish, eggs, or corn, managers and chefs will work with your group to accommodate meals for you at most quick service and table service restaurants.
+For guests with single allergies to common ingredients such as lactose or dairy, peanuts, tree nuts, shellfish, soy, fish, eggs, corn, or gluten, Disney managers and chefs will work with your group to accommodate meals for you at most quick service and table service restaurants.

 Food Allergies at Disney – What to Pack

-Heading out for a Disney day with food allergies doesn’t have to be all that complicated.
-We always pack some favorite allergy free snacks just in case we can’t find or aren’t near a safe food service option when snacking and hunger pains strike.
-Although Disney does have a “no outside food” policy for most guests, families with dietary restrictions can bring food into the park with ease – simply tell the cast member your child suffers from food allergies and you will be allowed to bring any outside food into the park.
+Heading out for a day at Disneyland Resort or Walt Disney World Resort with food allergies doesn’t have to be overly complicated.
+We always pack some favorite allergy-free snacks just in case we can’t find or aren’t near a safe food service option when hunger pains strike.
+Families with dietary restrictions can bring food into the park with ease – all park guests are allowed to bring any outside food into the park.

 Note: Cast members cannot store, refrigerate, heat up, or prepare any outside food.
-Consider booking an on-site hotel room with mini fridge (or suite with kitchen or kitchenette!) to store your necessary food items.
+Consider booking an on-site hotel room with a mini fridge (or suite with kitchen or kitchenette!) to store your necessary food items.

-Quick Service Restaurants: Head to quick service restaurants at least 30 minutes before your kids start to get hungry.
-Identify yourself to the host, greeter, or first person you encounter as someone with food allergies and they will alert the chef (or sometimes manager) on duty to your allergy.
+Head to quick service restaurants at least 30 minutes before your kids start to get hungry.
+Identify yourself to the host, greeter, or first person you encounter as someone with food allergies and they will alert the chef or a special diets-trained Cast Member on duty to your allergy.

 The chef has a binder of every ingredient in his kitchen, with all common allergens listed.
 The chefs also typically boast a ton of food safety knowledge and will work together to get your child a safe, kid-friendly meal, prepared in separate bowls from the rest of the prepared food (although they likely will not have a dedicated fryer).

-Buffets: Depending on your allergies, buffets can certainly provide a wide variety of options.
+Depending on your allergies, buffets can certainly provide a wide variety of options.
 If choosing a buffet, alert the chef to your allergy when making your reservation.
 The chef will walk you through the buffet and note any items that your child may or may not eat.
 They can likely make some modifications to a small number of food items in the back (ie. gluten free), but often they are limited to how the recipe is already prepared.

 Note: Due to guest interaction at buffets, Disney can’t guarantee that food served in the buffet has not been contaminated by allergens from other dishes.

-Table Service Restaurants: If you have made an advance reservation and noted your allergy, the chef at most table service restaurants has already prepared the way for your arrival.
-Even if you haven’t, you can still enjoy a great meal nearly everywhere for most allergies.
-Alert the host upon your arrival and they will make sure that the chef comes to speak with you as soon as you are seated.
-Although they might not have a substitute for every menu item for your allergy, they actually come really close.
+If you have made an advance reservation and noted your allergy, the chef at most table service restaurants has already prepared for your arrival.
+Even if you haven’t, you can still enjoy a great meal nearly every table service restaurant that accommodates most allergies.